Probing Axion-Photon conversion via circular polarization imprints in the CMB $V$-mode observations: Constraints from the V-mode measurements of CMB circular polarization

 Stokes-$V$ and Stokes-$I$ parameters both have units of intensity.
 However, because the CMB follows an almost perfect blackbody spectrum, its intensity can be uniquely expressed in terms of temperature.
 Consequently, the fluctuations (anisotropies) observed in the CMB experiments are measured in units of temperature~\cite{Alexander:2017bxe,2002-Staggs.etal-proceeding,Kushwaha:2025mia}.
 We define the $V$-mode in temperature units through the relation $\frac{V}{ I} = \frac{ V_T}{ T}$, and since CMB experiments measure the $V$-mode in temperature units, $V_T$ serves as our observable quantity.
 The power spectrum of the $V$-mode can be obtained by the two-point correlation function as~\cite{Alexander:2017bxe}

 This relation is central to our analysis: the left-hand side (LHS) is fixed by CMB $V$-mode measurements, while the right-hand side (RHS) depends on the ALP parameters that we aim to constrain.
-From experiments, the measured quantity is $\langle \Delta V_T \, \Delta V_T \rangle = \frac{l (l+1)}{2\pi} C_l^{VV} T_{0}^2$ and we use the most recent bounds on the $V$-mode angular power spectrum to derive upper limits on the ALP parameter space $(g_{\phi\gamma}, m_{\phi})$.
+From experiments\footnote{To obtain conservative constraints, we assume a global mapping between the total excess circularly polarized intensity generated by axion-photon conversion and the observed $V$-mode power spectrum.
+Accordingly, we use the measurement at a specific multipole chosen where the power spectrum amplitude is minimal to derive upper limits.
+A more rigorous treatment would require evolving the generated circular polarization through the full Boltzmann hierarchy, including transfer functions, line-of-sight integrals, and visibility-weighted projections, analogous to the standard analysis of CMB temperature and polarization anisotropies (see, e.g., Refs.~\cite{Kosowsky:1994cy,Hu:1997hv,Kamionkowski:2015yta,Book-Durrer-2020,Komatsu:2022nvu}).}, the measured quantity is $\langle \Delta V_T \, \Delta V_T \rangle = \frac{l (l+1)}{2\pi} C_l^{VV} T_{0}^2$ and we use the most recent bounds on the $V$-mode angular power spectrum to derive upper limits on the ALP parameter space $(g_{\phi\gamma}, m_{\phi})$.